MuhammadYousuf8124/get-demo-again/README.md

 -step9:to set the origin for your local repo for github repo (travelling to destination setting)
      - eg: git remote add origin 'https://git@github.com:MuhammadYousuf8124/get-demo-again.git'

+## Second time

+- 'git add.'
+- 'git commit -m "any message:"
+- git push

+## Branching
+-step01: to check on which branch you are
+   -eg:'git branch'
+-step02: to move and create new branch
+   -eg: 'git checkout -b task/development-branch'
+   - if branch already exist eg: 'git checkout <branch_name>'